fecrol/Hangman/README.md

 # Hangman
-A hangman game built with Python and Turtle.
+A hangman game built with Python and Turtle for a user interface.